kelu124/echomods/20160720-Milestone.md

 ## What are modules?

 The modules are breadboard compatible functionnal elements of any ultrasound imaging systems.
+They have in common 19 'public' interfaces available on a motherboard to easily access and understand the signal processing logic.

-They have in common 19 interfaces available on a motherboard to easily access and understand the signal processing logic.
+They are listed on the [echomod repo](https://github.com/kelu124/echomods/)

 ## What specs?

 We aren't doing live imaging for doctors, rather.. building a cheap, open, system.
-Therefore, we could use the following:
+Therefore, we could use the following (more details in the specs detailed in the [Worklog](https://github.com/kelu124/echomods/blob/master/Worklog.md):

 * 3MHz ultrasound: travels fasts, has a low enough frequency to avoid using too quick elements (ADC, processing, ...)
      * This gives a depth from 2cm to 15cm.